elisesamanthadaly/10-Object-Oriented-Programming/README.md

 ## Tests

-There are four tests (one each for the parent Employee class and the three subclasses: Manager, Engineer, and Intern) that be can be run through the command line to verify that the properties and methods of each of the classes are intact and functioning:
+There are four tests (one each for the parent Employee class and its three subclasses: Manager, Engineer, and Intern) that be can be run through the command line to verify that the properties and methods of each of the classes are intact and functioning:
 * npm test Employee
 * npm test Manager
 * npm test Engineer